About Whirling Disease (Myxobolus cerebralis)

 whirling disease in Johnson Lake in Banff National Park.
 Visit the CFIA website at:

-On June 23, 2017, the CFIA declared the Red Deer River watershed infected with whirling disease.
+On March 9, 2018, the CFIA declared the North Saskatchewan River watershed infected with whirling disease.
 The remainder of the province of Alberta is considered a buffer zone.